Building A Great First Impression For Your Home Business

 Make your mark in person

 Let’s not forget that you may very well be making that first impression personally, so how you carry yourself during a meeting is key.
-For one, it’s recommended you don’t meet them in your home office, but offer to conduct the meeting at the clients’ offices, or at a nearby cafe or coffee shop.
+For one, it’s recommended that you don’t meet them in your home office, but offer to conduct the meeting at the clients’ offices, or at a nearby cafe or coffee shop.
 Maintaining good body language, being open and friendly, and maintaining eye contact, as well as dressing appropriately for the meeting, will all make a difference.

 Show the proof of your work

-If you have past clients that can speak favourably of your work, then you owe it to yourself to have them speak-up.
+If you have past clients who can speak favourably of your work, then you owe it to yourself to have them speak up.
 Nowadays, many will check for reviews and testimonials before choosing a business to work with.
 From now on, ask that your clients consider leaving a review on Google or other listings that you’re on, as well as if they would be willing to leave a testimonial on the website.
 Few people can convince future clients like past clients, happy or unhappy.

 If you’re running a home business that has to reach out to clients, then it can pay to ensure that you’re able to proactively establish the image and the prestige that they want to see.
-The tips above can help you do that, but you have to follow it up with the kind of work quality that fits the standard you set, too.
+The tips above can help you do that, but you have to follow them up with the kind of work quality that fits the standard you set, too.

 Image by SnapwireSnaps from Pixabay

-Don't forget to check out our Case Studies and also how Small Business Coaching can help your business.
+Don't forget to check out our Case Studies and also how Business Coaching can help your business.
 If you're ready to talk further and get the full coaching experience you can book a FREE 30-Minute Coaching Session.